FALL 2023 THESIS DEFENSE TIMELINE

 The Semester Before Your Defense

 - Choose your thesis advisory committee in consultation with your major professor.
-Notify the Graduate Advisor of the names, roles, and email addresses of your thesis committee.
+Notify the Graduate Program Administrator of the names, roles, and email addresses of your thesis committee.
 The Graduate Advisor will submit this form online to the Graduate School.

 - Fill out a Worksheet for MA Program of Study.

-- Schedule an appointment with the Graduate Advisor.
+- Schedule an appointment with the Graduate Program Administrator.
 During this meeting you will: 1) review your program of study worksheet and 2) complete your Program of Study for Master of Arts.

 The Semester in Which You Defend Your Thesis